Comprehensive guide to cycling around Lake Biwa and Shiga Prefecture.

 Q5: When is a good time to cycle in Shiga?

 Like the rest of Japan, the most pleasant and comfortable time is spring (April–May) and autumn (Oct. to mid-Dec.).
 In mid-April, cherry blossoms line the northern lakeshore.
-During winter (Dec.–March), snow in northern Lake Biwa may close certain roads and tunnels.
+During winter (Dec.–March), snow in northern Lake Biwa will close certain roads and tunnels.
 Rental bicycles may also be unavailable.
 Avoid the rainy season from around mid-June to mid-July.
 From July to September, watch for rainstorms and typhoons.
 Note that rain is possible on any day of the year, so having a raincoat or Plan B is recommended.

 Q6: Should I cycle clockwise or counterclockwise around Lake Biwa?